mjalloh022/SOC-Lab-Incident-report/README.md

-<h2>Description</h2>
+<h2>Introduction/Description</h2>
-Project consists of a simple PowerShell script that walks the user through "zeroing out" (wiping) any drives that are connected to the system.
-The utility allows you to select the target disk and choose the number of passes that are performed.
-The PowerShell script will configure a diskpart script file based on the user's selections and then launch Diskpart to perform the disk sanitization.
+Project consists of a virtual lab SOC event simulation that I created.
+For this lab I was presented with log data that would purposly triger an alert on the SIEM tool(Splunk) that was running on my network.
+With the snapshots of data and tools that i used to investigate this alert.
+I will walk you through my thought process of how I triaged this whole event.
 <br />